mamdouni/java-next-generations/java15/readme.md

 ### Removed Ports

-Starting from Java 15, the following ports have been removed :
+Starting from Java 15, the following ports have been removed:
 - The support for Solaris operating system
 - The support for SPARC processors architecture